juliocbcotta/plugin_gen.flutter/flutter_plugin_generator/README.md

 ```

 ## What are the supported data types?

-Maps and lists of primitive types and of classes that don't use generics are allowed.
+Maps and lists of primitive types and maps and lists of classes that don't use generics are allowed.

-Sample of llowed data types:
+Sample of allowed data types:

 `int`